exvim/main/README.md

-    cd main/                           # enter the main/ repository cp .vimrc ~/.vimrc                 # you can merge your .vimrc with this cp .vimrc.bundles ~/.vimrc.bundles # the bundle settings for exVim, change it if you need cp -r vimfiles/ ~/.vim/            # replace your old bundles
+    cd main/                           # enter the main/ repository cp .vimrc ~/.vimrc                 # you can merge your .vimrc with this cp .vimrc.plugins ~/.vimrc.plugins # the plugins settings for exVim, change it if you need cp -r vimfiles/ ~/.vim/            # replace your old plugins

+You can also replace it by running the script:

+    sh replace.sh

 ### Install in Linux